VictorBaumgartner/process_restos/README.md

   // ... more cleaned restaurant objects
 ]

-Contribution
+🤝 Contribution

 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request on the repository where this code is hosted.
+Your contributions are welcome!

-License
+©️ License

 This project is open-source and available under the MIT License.